 - How high a priority should protecting the homeless population be?
 Why?

-- Do you think the federal government should take steps to help states or to support the homeless population?
+- Should the federal government do more & take steps to help states or to support the homeless population?

 - Do you think governments do enough to protect or assist homeless people?
 Why or why not?

 - Do you think shelter is a human right?
 Explain your reasoning.